vedantsharma07/vedantsharma07.github.io/README.md

 ## Experience

 ### Product Developer-II at American Bureau of Shipping (ABS)Since June 2018

-  -Primarily owned, developed, and supported multiple complex modules in Product ABS-Freedom.
+* Primarily owned, developed, and supported multiple complex modules in Product ABS-Freedom.
-  -Involved in delivering all phases of the modules, from technical design, development, enhancement and warranty support.
+* Involved in delivering all phases of the modules, from technical design, development, enhancement and warranty support.
-  -Experience in collaborating with SMEs to understand the business requirements.
+* Experience in collaborating with SMEs to understand the business requirements.
-  -Working collaboratively in a team with fellow developers, sharing ideas to solve complex and challenging business problems.
+* Working collaboratively in a team with fellow developers, sharing ideas to solve complex and challenging business problems.

 ---